 9. Climbing Up To Rusty WWII Coastal Guns

 Bora Bora was quite a strategic island to the Allied forces during WWII.
-As part of Operation Bobocat, thousands of US soldiers were stationed in this exotic location along with a huge amount of supply and a strategic airbase.
+As part of Operation Bobcat, thousands of US soldiers were stationed in this exotic location along with a huge amount of supply and a strategic airbase.
 To protect all of these, massive coastal guns were erected on the hills overlooking the lagoon to protect against a Japanese invasion that never came.
 These days, a few such canons remain.
 They’re a little tricky to find but super interesting to see from up close, seeming so out of place in such a paradise like this.
 You can also join 4X4 tours and reach other sensational scenic lookouts.

 8. Dining With The Stars At Bloody Mary’s